rahulranjan14/Random-name-picker/README.md

 # Random-name-picker
-Using this program names can be inserted and picked randomly.
+Using this program, names can be inserted and picked randomly.

 # Executing the program
-There is an a.exe file, download that and run it on your pc.
+There is an (a.exe file), you can download that and run it on your pc.